Bodybuilder Gut - What, Why & How to Prevent [HGH Belly]

 - High calorie diets

 - Taper HGH and insulin dose close to competition

 - Use Intermittent Fasting when Cutting

 - When Carb-Loading, Ensure Correct Timing and Nutrient Intake

-There are a number of theories that attempt to explain the appearance of Muscle Gut in recent years, from the increased use of insulin to the introduction of HGH injections use in the nineties.
-There is no one factor that has been proven to cause the emergence of the bodybuilder belly.
-However, the most realistic explanation is a combination of factors.
-These include:
+Bubble gut is caused by factors such as increased use of insulin and the introduction of HGH injections use in the nineties.
+There is no one factor that has been proven to cause the emergence of the bodybuilder belly (Palumboism).
+The most realistic explanation is a combination of factors.

 The extremely high doses of HGH used by bodybuilders, estimated at around 5 milligrams per day, can cause side effects such as the excessive growth of some tissues, like the intestines.
 With larger intestines, the abdomen can bulge to up to twice its natural size, particularly after food consumption.

 Many bodybuilders also combine HGH, and many other substances, with insulin use; a practice known as “stacking”.
 This insulin use can then cause increased fat storage behind the stomach, known as visceral fat, which can lead to a larger abdomen.